 - The Breast Health Education for Young Women Facilitator’s Guide is an interactive skill-building educational tool designed for use in both school and out-of-school settings.
 The guide has been used across the country to encourage young women to adopt behaviors supportive of breast health and to dispel myths about breast cancer.
 The guide includes step-by-step instructions for group educational sessions.

 - Launched in 2006, the Community Grants program fulfills the mission of both education and community outreach.
 Grants support local cancer awareness, education and screening programs across the US for all populations, especially underserved communities.
-Click here to read more about community grants and to view a list of the 2012-2007 recipients.
+Read more about the 2007-2014 community grants recipients.

 Dialogue for Action™